Did Windows 10 Computer Restarts Unexpectedly? Apply these solutions

 - Press the Search icon, type in “Regedit” (no quotes), then hit Enter.

-- This will open Windows registry editor, backup registry database then
+- This will open the Windows registry editor, backup registry database.

 - Navigate to this path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList.

-- Navigate through the ProfileList IDs and lookup for ProfileImagePath and delete them.
+- Please navigate through the ProfileList IDs and lookup for ProfileImagePath and delete them.

 - Now, you can exit from the Registry Editor and restart your computer to check whether the problem has been fixed or not.

 If your drivers are outdated, then it becomes possible for your computer to stuck in a reboot loop.
 That’s because your device isn’t able to communicate with your system properly.
 So, it is important to keep your drivers updated.
 You can update drivers manually or can use any driver updater software.
 If you are going for the manual method, then you have to dedicate your significant amount of time towards it.
 You need to visit the manufacture’s website and scour the driver installers to get the perfect version for your computer.